 With wireless connectivity there are options available for a portable multi room system too, so you can move your speakers around the house if you choose.
 The UE Boom 3 by Ultimate Ears or the Bose Soundlink Micro Speaker are both great portable options that mean you can take your music system with you wherever you go.

 The latest must-have technology is without a doubt voice activation.
 With the ability to answer questions, buy goods and play music the Amazon Echo, Google Home and Apple HomePod speakers can go one step further than your average wireless speaker, connecting your entire smart home together.

-“A number of audio brands are now incorporating both wireless and voice activated technology”, says Stella.
-“This is an ever changing innovation, so we would really advise anyone researching multi room speakers to consider this in their purchasing decision.”
+This means you can dim the lights or find out what today’s weather has in store just by asking a question.
+‘A number of audio brands are now incorporating both wireless and voice-activated technology,’ says Winklewska.
+‘We would really advise anyone researching multi-room speakers to consider this in their purchasing decision.’